I3ck/determ-pwgen/README.md

 - instead of solely using `sha256` now using a combination of `md5`, `sha1`, `sha224`, `sha256`, `sha384`, `sha512`
 - the password generation now uses about 100mb of memory by using a huge random salt for all hashing operations
 - the reason for these changes was to not use `sha256` solely because of Bitcoin mining ASICs.
 An attacker would have to build ASICs solely for `determ-pwgen`.
 The high memory usage makes this task even harder (see `scrypt`)
+- passwords are always mixed-case now
+- passwords with special characters now always include at least one special character